ProjectNexoi/Metatronomicon/src/lifeforms/demons.md

 ### Malice

-The tribe of Malice is led by the king Beelzebub; The Lord of the Flies.
+The tribe of Malice is led by the king Beelzebub; Lord of the Flies.
-Withim itself, Malice encompasses three aspects.
+Within itself, Malice encompasses three aspects:

 **Hate**